Frances Parthenope Verney: Marriage, illness and death

-On 24 June 1858, Parthenope married Harry Verney, 2nd Baronet, MP for Buckingham, a supporter of liberal causes and possessor of the family seat, Claydon House.
-After marriage, the new Lady Verney was able to develop her own talents independent of the shadow of her more famous sister; she soon turned Claydon House into a salon for interesting people, and was responsible for extensively remodelling and restoring Claydon House.
-She preserved and catalogued the family papers, and began scholarly research into the Verney family.
+After the marriage between Sir Harry and Parthenope, the new Lady Verney was able to develop her own talents independent of the shadow of her more famous sister; she soon turned Claydon House into a salon for interesting people, and was responsible for extensively remodeling and restoring Claydon House.
+She preserved and cataloged the family papers and began scholarly research into the Verney family.
+Parthenope wasn't able to completely finish this project however because of "paralyz[ing] arthritis," and eventually her death.